fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-17-debugging-poetry.md

 Note that the `--force` command makes it possible to run those commands again, to "update" to the current code in either master or in the pull request.

-Extra: I like to keep my virtual environments in the git project folder, so I also configure Poetry with `poetry config virtualenvs.in-project: true`.

 ## Visual Code debug setup

 ### Download the Poetry source code